 In general, the overall birth rate per embryo transfer in women using IVF in their early 40s is approximately 25 – 35%.
 However, a procedure called preimplantation genetic screening (PGS) allows the detection and transfer of chromosomally normal embryo bringing birth rates above 65% per embryo transfer.
 PGS technology is over 97% accurate and is the only way to know if the egg was of good quality.

 While IVF and PGS technology can dramatically increase a woman’s chances of getting pregnant later in life, there will come a time when a woman’s eggs are simply no longer viable.
+Although of course there are exceptions, using own eggs for IVF by women over the age of 45 is unlikely to be successful.
+This means that you are very unlikely to get pregnant at 45 with own eggs.
 Fortunately, this does not necessarily mean that a woman is incapable of carrying her own child.
 The uterus does not age at the same rate as a woman’s eggs, and many fit and healthy women are able to carry babies using donor eggs well into their 50s.
 If you are considering pregnancy in your 40s or 50s, we can evaluate both your uterus and your remaining egg count to determine your options and the best course of action.

-Surrogacy is another option that many women in their 50s use to become mothers.
+Although getting pregnant in your 50s with donor eggs and carrying the pregnancy to term is still an option in your early 50s, surrogacy is another route that many women in their 50s use to have a baby.
 Traditional surrogacy is a process by which a woman both provides the egg and carries the pregnancy for another party.
 Today, gestational surrogacy is more commonly practiced.

 During gestational surrogacy, a woman carries the embryo from another party without contributing any genetic material to the child.
 Surrogates are typically healthy women in their late 20s or early 30s, who have successfully given birth and present with no obstetric or other medical problems.
-In gestational surrogacy, the age of the egg donor dictates the chance of success- not the age of the birth mother.
+In gestational surrogacy using donor eggs, the age of the egg donor dictates the chance of success – not the age of the birth mother.
 For this reason, surrogates do not typically impact the chance of pregnancy and birth.

 As you now know, science has given women in their 40s and 50s several different ways to have a child.
 However, a certain stigma can still sometimes be attached to being an older mother.
 There has been much debate about the psychological effect of older parents on donor egg babies.
 The consistent finding is that loving parents lead to emotionally happy and adjusted children, despite occasional societal bias.
 Older parents have the resources, wisdom and even patience that come with age and can better equip you to handle all of the challenges parenthood has to offer.